rufusmai/rufusmai.com/README.md

 👉 [rufusmaiwald.de](https://rufusmaiwald.de)

 This site aims to be a small portfolio about me as developer.
 Its made using the newest web technologies und frameworks.
+Click [here](https://github.com/rufusmaiwald/rufusmaiwald.de/tree/v1) to watch `v1` repository.

 ## 💻 Development